-We will obtain a sensory kit to assist City staff to support people with neurological, sensory and other conditions at City run events.
+We will obtain a sensory kit (including items such as earmuffs and sensory toys) to assist City staff to support people with neurological, sensory and other conditions at City run events.

 Outcome Two - People with disability have the same opportunities as other people to access the buildings and other facilities of a public authority.